Road safety training in Schools and Colleges

 Cycle Training - Primary Schools

 Bikeability Level 1 and 2 training is offered to all primary schools in Key Stage 2 and is designed to provide children with the skills and confidence to ride their bikes on today's roads.
-Bikeabiliy courses are mainly run in local primary schools; please contact your child's school to find out more.
+Your child primary school can tell you more about Bikeability courses.

 Cycle Training - Secondary Schools